 He's in a pressurized vessel, rate of descent would have no effect on him physically.

 Owing to the general lack of sunlight at deeper sea levels, the Meg should realistically not be able to see at all as it surfaces, since the greater volume of light up there is much more overwhelming than what it's been accustomed to for millions of years.
-This is unusual because the book gets this right and has the important reoccurring plot-point that the Meg only surfaces at night because the sunlight hurts its eyes.
+The book gets this right and has the important reoccurring plot-point that the Meg only surfaces at night because the sunlight hurts its eyes.

-When Rainn Wilson is in the boat with the helicopter after telling the crew he called it in, when the helicopter drops the 1st depth charge the water sprays before the depth charge is even close, 2nd the whale body would sink because it is "open" but when he is in the water after the boat takes off and he falls out, the helicopter light stays on him and you can hear the helicopter so couldn't they radio the boat to them he is in the water.
+When Morris is in the boat with the helicopter, after telling the crew he called it in.
+When the helicopter drops the 1st depth charge, the water sprays before the depth charge is even close, 2nd the whale body would sink because it is "open" but when he is in the water after the boat takes off and he falls out, the helicopter light stays on him and you can hear the helicopter so couldn't they radio the boat to them he is in the water.

 When the Meg chases Jonas and is caught by the cable attached to the ship, it can't reach him as he slowly paddles back underwater.
 Earlier the Meg easily pulled the entire ship backwards, so it would have no trouble catching Jonas.
 Even sheer inertia would make sure Jonas was within reach of the monster fish.